derbyos/StatterCRG/README.md

 - A `wild` component.
 Similar to a `number` component, but (in theory) represents all values.
 This is used by the scoreboard in a few places, but it becomes a problem quickly (since you can get multiple things, but not set them)
 - A `name` component.
 Similar to a `number` component, but with some sort of enumerated name.
 For example `CurrentGame.Clock(Timeout).Time` is the current time on the timeout clock
 - An `id` component.
 Some items, such as games, have a unique ID associated with them, which is a UUID (and an optional additional value in some cases that aren't supported yet).
 So `ScoreBoard.Game(fa604549-2bd9-450b-8506-9e669b83e098).InJam` refers to a specific game.
 Note that UUIDs are in lowercase.
+- An `compound` component.
+For things like settings, the name component actually is composed of multipled dotted parts.
+This component allows us to model that as a tree rather than a hard coded list of dotted names

 ### `PathSpecified`
 `PathSpecified` is a protocol that simply represents